 Amenities are limited to a couple of vault toilets, and there are no formal campsites or fire rings, so you'll need to bring a fire pit if you want a campfire.
 This is a great place to camp if you don't have a reservation at one of the developed campgrounds, but like the idea of having a toilet available.

 The campground offers dispersed camping and a single vaulted toilet.
-Further south and east on the road, is the trailhead for for a 1.8 mile out-and-back trail that ends near rocks where ancient Kumeyaay Indians drew pictographs thousands of years ago.
+Further south and east on the road is the trailhead for a 1.8 mile out-and-back trail that ends near rocks where ancient Kumeyaay Indians drew pictographs thousands of years ago.

-Culp Valley Primitive Campground (GPS: 33.221990, -116.457339) sits at the highest elevation of any of Anza Borrego's campgrounds, located at 3,500 feet in the San Ysidro Mountains west of Borrego Springs off Montezuma Valley Road (Highway S-22).
-This is a popular campground, as it is the first campground Anza Borrego visitors reach as they head to the desert from San Diego via Julian.
+Culp Valley Primitive Campground (GPS: 33.221990, -116.457339) sits at the highest elevation of any of Anza Borrego's campgrounds, located at 3,500 feet in the San Ysidro Mountains west of Borrego Springs off Montezuma Valley Road (S22).
+This is a popular destination for Anza Borrego camping, as it's the first campground Anza Borrego visitors reach as they head to the desert from the northeast.
 The location offers dispersed camping and vaulted toilets.

 To get there, get off Route 78 in Ocotillo Wells onto Split Mountain Road and travel about 8 miles south to where the road splits off on the right to Fish Creek Wash.
 Fish Creek Campground is on the left after 1.4 miles.
 The campground sits on a rise above Fish Creek Wash near the entrance of Split Mountain Gorge.